Call for Session Proposals

 When developing your session theme and identifying colleagues to present about their work in your session, keep these factors in mind:

-• Proposals will be evaluated for relevance to the goals of the Symposium
+• Proposals will be evaluated for relevance to the overall scope of the Symposium.

 • Preference will be given to sessions that focus on emerging and urgent water issues, are integrative and interdisciplinary, and of interest to a broad audience.